 An examination of the major managerial functions within global enterprises, providing an integrated perspective of the dynamics that characterize the global enterprise.
 The course will enhance students' abilities to manage across global boundaries as it addresses the special challenges facing global enterprises.
 Students will identify examples of responsive management and provide insight in how to participate effectively in global markets.
+Pre-requisite: ECO211LEC AND BUS273LEC

-BUS 473 Legal Studies in Business (3)
+BUS473 LEC: Legal Studies in Business (3)